Skip to main content

-This guide will help you connect your web browser (WebRTC) to Vobiz so you can make and receive phone calls directly from a web application.
+This guide walks you through connecting a web browser (WebRTC) to Vobiz so you can make and receive phone calls directly from a web application.

 Your browser app needs a backend to tell Vobiz how to handle calls.